w8tcha/CKEditor-CodeMirror-Plugin/README.md

 	// Whether or not to enable code formatting
 	enableCodeFormatting: true,

+	// Whether or not to automatically format code should be done when the editor is loaded
+	autoFormatOnStart: true,

 // Whether or not to automatically format code should be done every time the source view is opened
-	autoFormatOnStart: true,
+	autoFormatOnModeChange: true,

 	// Whether or not to automatically format code which has just been uncommented
 	autoFormatOnUncomment: true,